 Access to operating systems is controlled by a secure login process.
-The access control defined in this section and the Information Security - Passwords section of this policy must be applied.
+The access control defined in this section and the Error!
+Reference source not found. section of this policy must be applied.
 The login procedure must also be protected by: